CODARcode/cheetah/examples/gray-scott-zchecker/paraview/README.md

   `compareT()` shows 2D slice animation over T with fixed X for both original and lossy data.
 * By default, the camera is over X and only one side of the cube will be seen.
 If you want to change view in a predictable way, you can use `angle.py` macro, for example.
 * The script was tested with ParaView 5.6.0 under Ubuntu 18.0.4
-* One can find some animations in `movies` directory.
+* One can find links to some animations in `movies` directory.
-* `animations.py` script to automate movie generation currently does not work.
+* `animations.py` script automates movie generation: first run `paraview_compare.py` in python shell, then run `animations.py`.